alexhunsley/swift-testing-wildcards/README.md

 This isn't recommended though; `Testing` gives better test feedback when you use `.variants`.

+## What can I use `.wild` on?
+* `Bool`
+* `enum`: must be `CaseIterable` compatible and be marked with the `WildcardEnum` protocol.
+This means some of your `Error` types can be used too
+* `Optional`: its wrapped type must be `.wild` compatible; its generated values for the test are `nil` plus all possible values of the wrapped type
+* `MutableResult`: a provided helper similar to Result.
+Your success and failure types must be `.wild` compatible.
+You must use the provided `MutableResult` in your prototype struct and then in your test func you access the real `Result` via the `someMutableResult.result` property
 ## Use outside of `Testing`

-Although this experiment is made with `Testing` in mind, you can use it in any context, for example:
+Although this experimental helper is made with `Testing` in mind, you can use it in any context, for example:

 ```swift
     struct RetryParam: WildcardPrototyping {